Codyvanzandt/beautiful-jekyll/_posts/2018-08-19-bcts-functions.md

 Now *that* is readable!

-There's not a single if-statement, and every line of code communicates its purpose.
+There's not a single if-statement, every line of code communicates its purpose, and you can tell right away what promoting an employee entails.

 True story: I sent this snippet to my mother, a retired paralegal with zero coding experience, and asked her to tell me what she thinks is going on.
-She quickly sent back:
+She immediately wrote back:

 > Well, you're trying to promote an employee.
 So you give him his new title, salary, 401k matching, and stock, right?
 [4]